We Know the 'Mind-Blowing' Cameo in Zack Snyder's Justice League

 In a 5,000 word article detailing the complex tale of the “Snyder Cut” of Justice League, one sentence sent fans into a mild frenzy: “He has reshot the ending with a hero cameo that will blow hard-core fans’ minds.”

-That quote comes from Vanity Fair’s recent, comprehensive article on the film and movement, which will culminate in the March 18 release of Zack Snyder’s Justice League, a four-hour, black and white completion of a project Snyder left in 2017 and has since returned to, after a groundswell of encouragement from the fans.
+That quote comes from Vanity Fair’s recent, comprehensive article on the film and movement, which will culminate in the March 18 release of Zack Snyder’s Justice League, a four-hour completion of a project Snyder left in 2017 and has since returned to, after a groundswell of encouragement from the fans.
 But that’s another story.

 This story is about that teased cameo.
 The line was picked up on blogs across the internet and speculation ran rampant as to which DC Comics character it might be—many were leaning towards one of the Green Lanterns.
 The theorizing got so big, in fact, one potential candidate, Ryan Reynolds, addressed it on Twitter.